We are well acquainted with doing annoying things for our kids.

 On the other hand, a whole life policy doesn't have a set time frame.
 As such, regardless of when someone passes their policy would be active (assuming all requirements have been met such as paying the whole life insurance premium).

-Premiums for term life insurance are lower than most other forms of life insurance.
+Premiums for term life insurance are generally lower than most other forms of life insurance.
 You can choose a term that aligns with other goals, like paying off your mortgage, so you’re not paying for coverage many years after you no longer need it.

 Keep in mind that using any cash value for a loan or withdrawal can reduce any available death benefit, and can also cause the whole life policy to lapse if you’re using the cash value to make premium payments.
-You might want to speak with a financial planner or an insurance agent who sells various forms of life insurance in order to help you decide if a permanent life insurance policy is a smart move for you.
+You might want to speak with a financial

 Your family may depend on you financially even if you’re not a traditional “breadwinner” in a 9-to-5 role.
 It’s usually best to insure both you and your partner, even if only one of you works outside the home.
-(Here’s what you should know about life insurance if you’re a stay-at-home parent.)

 One parent may plan to stay home for a few years after a baby but know what job (and rough salary) to expect when they return to the workforce.
 Other times, one partner may have been out of the workforce long enough that they aren’t sure what it would look like to job-hunt again.